With You, Our Love Will Make It Through: Characters

+A feline beastfolk who is childhood friends with Tsunagu, having a deep crush on him since they met as children.

 Media

 Manga

 Written and illustrated by Chihiro Yuzuki, With You, Our Love Will Make It Through began serialization on Shueisha's Manga Mee manga service on May 19, 2021.
-Its chapters have been compiled into ten tankōbon volumes as of September 2025.
+Its chapters have been compiled into twelve tankōbon volumes as of September 2026.
+The series is set to end with its thirteenth volume.

 During their panel at Anime Expo 2024, Yen Press announced that they had licensed the series for English publication with the first volume releasing in December 2024.